Mode8fx/EzRO-gui/README.md

 EzRO is a GUI-based rom organizer that allows you to export your local romsets in an organized manner, using a variety of options and settings.

-By providing a [No-Intro](https://datomatic.no-intro.org/) DAT file for each system, you can take a local romset (full or partial) and export a curated copy; you can convert a full set into 1G1R for your region, group different releases of a single game together into one folder, automatically unzip roms for emulators that don’t support zipped roms, and more.
+By providing a [No-Intro](https://datomatic.no-intro.org/) Parent-Clone DAT file for each system, you can take a local romset (full or partial) and export a curated copy; you can convert a full set into 1G1R for your region, group different releases of a single game together into one folder, automatically unzip roms for emulators that don’t support zipped roms, and more.

 <img src="https://github.com/Mips96/EzRO-gui/blob/main/screenshots/screenshot%201.png" />